marijnh/Eloquent-JavaScript/08_error.md

 {{index "infinite loop", "for loop", "catch keyword", debugging}}

 The `for (;;)` construct is a way to intentionally create a loop that doesn't terminate on its own.
-We break out of the loop only when a valid direction is given. _But_ we misspelled `promptDirection`, which will result in an "undefined variable" error.
+We break out of the loop only when a valid direction is given.
+Unfortunately, we misspelled `promptDirection`, which will result in an "undefined variable" error.
 Because the `catch` block completely ignores its exception value (`e`), assuming it knows what the problem is, it wrongly treats the binding error as indicating bad input.
 Not only does this cause an infinite loop, it  "buries" the useful error message about the misspelled binding.

 As a general rule, don't blanket-catch exceptions unless it is for the purpose of "routing" them somewhere—for example, over the network to tell another system that our program crashed.
 And even then, think carefully about how you might be hiding information.

 {{index "exception handling"}}

-So we want to catch a _specific_ kind of exception.
-We can do this by checking in the `catch` block whether the exception we got is the one we are interested in and rethrowing it otherwise.
+We want to catch a _specific_ kind of exception.
+We can do this by checking in the `catch` block whether the exception we got is the one we are interested in, and if not, rethrow it.
 But how do we recognize an exception?

 We could compare its `message` property against the ((error)) message we happen to expect.
 But that's a shaky way to write code—we'd be using information that's intended for human consumption (the message) to make a programmatic decision.
 As soon as someone changes (or translates) the message, the code will stop working.